Abimbola-I/global-burden-of-disease-analysis/README.md

 ![Screenshot (225)](https://github.com/user-attachments/assets/917c77b5-b684-4328-b77e-fba653748d8d)

-## Report Pages (Power BI)
+## Report Pages

-This report contains a landing page with other pages such as :
+The analysis was built in Power BI, starting with a custom-designed landing page that guides users into various analytical sections.
+The report also includes dynamic parameters to switch between metrics and control ranking outputs across countries, years, age groups, and sexes.

 ### 1. Overview

 - Total deaths.
-- Total Death Rate Per 100,000.
+- Death Rate Per 100,000.
 - Total countries.
-- Male vs Female breakdown
+- Percentage of Total Deaths and Total Deaths by Country
+- Total Deaths by Gender
-- Age group highlights
+- Percentage of Total Deaths and Total Deaths by Age group

-Total death trend

-2️⃣ Countries
+- Total Deaths and Death Rate by Year

+### 2️.
+Geographical Insights

-Top & bottom N countries
+- Top & bottom N countries

-Country filter parameter
+- Country filter parameter

-Country-level gender distribution

-Country total deaths & death rates

-3️⃣ Demography

-Age group mortality analysis
+- Top 5 Countries by Total Deaths
+- Percentage of Male Deaths within top 5 countries and global percentage of male deaths from that country

+### 3️.
+Demographic Breakdown

+- Percentage of Male vs Female Deaths
-% Male vs % Female deaths by age
+- Percentage of Male and Female Deaths by Age group

-Stacked bar distribution

-4️⃣ Yearly Trends
+- Percentage of Total Deaths Age group
+- Total Deaths by Sex

+### 4️.
+Mortality Trends Over Time
-Top 5 countries by death rate per year
+- Top 5 countries by death rate per year (1970,1980,1990,2000,2010)

-Trend of deaths & death rate per 100k
+- Trend of Death rate per 100k and Total Deaths

+## Tools Used

+- Power BI Desktop
+- Power Query (M)
+- DAX
+- Excel (initial review)
+- GitHub for documentation

+ ## Key Challenges

+- No access to Power BI Service (work/school account required)

+- Map visuals failing when signed in

+- Limited dataset restricts specific disease-level insights

+- Export-to-PDF formatting distortion

+- No direct cause-of-death data in dataset (only totals)

+## Limitations

+- Dataset does not specify disease type (malaria, TB, cancer, etc.)

+- Only five observation years available

+- Death rate values may reflect population structure changes

+- No socioeconomic determinants (income, education, region)

+## Recommendations

+- Countries with higher mortality rates should implement stronger health policies

+- Global health agencies should target high-risk age groups

+- Additional datasets should be incorporated for cause-specific mortality

+- Time series models would be possible with continuous yearly data

+## How to View This Project

+Download the Report

+PDF version: (you will upload this to GitHub)

+PBIX version: (optional—upload to GitHub repo)

+## Conclusion

+This analysis highlights broad global mortality patterns across countries, sexes, and age groups over a 5 year period.
+Despite limitations, the project demonstrates strong Power BI skills in:

+- Data Cleaning
+- Data modeling
+- DAX
+- Analytics storytelling
+- Report design
+- Insight communication

+## About the Analyst

+I am a data analyst passionate about healthcare analytics, digital health and public health by leveraging data driven insights to create impact and provide long-term solutions visualization, and insight-driven reporting.
+My goal is to use data to support evidence-based decision-making in public health.

+### You can connect with me on LinkedIn